transdigiware/blockchain/howto/ibp-console-deploy-ocp-rhm.md

 The administrator who provisions the console can grant access to other users and restrict the actions they can perform.
 For more information, see [Managing users from the console](/docs/blockchain-sw-251?topic=blockchain-sw-251-console-icp-manage#console-icp-manage-users){: external} in the {{site.data.keyword.blockchainfull_notm}} Platform 2.5.1 documentation.

-## Upgrading your deployment
-{: #console-deploy-ocp-rhm-upgrade-deployment}

-When you deployed the IBM Blockchain operator, you had the option of whether to allow upgrades to this operator to be made automatically or manually.
-The former is the default option, and if you left it selected, your operator will update whenever a new version is available.
-These updates may be applied at any time and could include updates to the console or the nodes, or a combination of both.
-If you chose to manually update your operator, you will be prompted with a message when a new version is available.
-If you approve of the update request, the update will proceed.
-For more information about what is in each release, check out the [release notes](/docs/blockchain-sw-251?topic=blockchain-sw-251-release-notes-saas-20).
-Note that if you get behind by more than one release that each release will be applied in the order they became available.
-This could cause an update to take longer to finish.

-More often than not, updates pushed to the operator will result in the console being updated, which means that the pod the console is contained in will restart.
-While the pod is restarting, the console will be unavailable.
-However, this will not affect any transactions that are taking place, as transaction throughput is dependent on node availability, not console availability.

-In the rare cases where an update causes nodes to restart (for example, if the spec of a node is changed), it might be temporarily impossible to drive transactions, depending on the nodes being updated and the structure of your own deployment.

-If your update fails, the old version of the operator should continue to function.
-To resolve the update failure, you will need to open a support ticket in [RedHat support](https://marketplace.redhat.com/en-us/support){: external}.

 ## Removing your deployment
 {: #console-deploy-ocp-rhm-remove-deployment}

-If you want to delete the IBM Blockchain Platform operator or any instances you have deployed, the simplest way to do this is through the OpenShift UI.
+If you want to delete the IBM Blockchain Platform operator or any instances you have deployed, the simplest way is through the OpenShift UI.

 If you want to delete the operator, make sure to delete any instances associated with it first.
 {: important}

-To delete an instance, navigate to the **Operators** tab and then click on **Installed Operators**.
-From here, click on **IBM Blockchain** and then the **All instances** tab.
-Find the instance you want to delete and click on the settings button to the right of the instance.
-Then click **Delete** (the name of your instance).
+To delete an instance, navigate to the **Operators** tab and then click  **Installed Operators**.
+From here, click **IBM Blockchain** and then the **All instances** tab.
+Find the instance you that want to delete and click the settings button to the right of the instance.
+Then, click **Delete** (the name of your instance).

 To delete the operator, navigate back to the **Installed Operators** page and click the settings button to the right of the IBM Blockchain Platform operator.
-Then click **Uninstall Operator**.
+Then, click **Uninstall Operator**.

 Alternatively, you can use the CLI to switch to the OpenShift project that you created for your blockchain network: